I've been developing software for more than 25 years and still seem to be looking for the answers on Google.

 Gary Short is a Data Scientist at Microsoft and specializes in Predictive Analytics, Social Network Analysis,Computational Linguistics and Machine Vision.

-Gosia Borzecka is a development consultant for at CPS (Corporate Projects Solution).
-She is a full stack .NET developer with over 6-year experience.
+Gosia Borzecka is an Office365 Developer at Intelligent Decisioning Ltd. She is a full stack .NET developer with over 6-year experience.
 The last two years she focuses more on SharePoint and Office 365.
 She spends her spare time to share knowledge, teaching kids programming and co-organizing monthly workshops: NottsDevWorkshop.co.uk Tweets at @GosiaBorzecka and blog on www.gosiaborzecka.net

 Hi, my name is Håkan Silfvernagel.
 I have 19 years’ experience of software development in various positions such as developer, tester, architect, project manager, scrum master, practice manager and team lead.
 I currently work as a consultant at Miles.
 Before becoming a consultant I have previously worked as a researcher within the field of human computer interaction in the process industry with a focus on process automation and robotics.